Summary of Corporate Governance

 - Selection and dismissal of candidates for statutory auditors

-- Promotion, demotion, selection, and dismissal of internal directors and senior management
+- Promotion, demotion, selection, and dismissal of internal directors and senior management; appointment and dismissal of Senior Advisors

 - Deliberation on matters concerning the criteria for independence of outside directors and outside statutory auditors